iontodirel/find_devices/README.md

 The `hardware path` is going to remain the same as long so you do not change the physical USB port where you insert your Signalink.

 ### Sabrent USB sound adapter

+Follow the same approach as with the Signalink.
+USB descriptors on Sabrent devices are not unique, if you have more than one attached, use the `hardware path`.

+In addition, configure a query to find the serial port of your choice to drive the PTT.
+Follow the same approach as for FTDI devices below, and specify the search mode to independent with `-s independent`.

+Example for one Sabrent device and one FTDI serial port:

+`./find_devices -s independent --audio.desc C-Media --port.serial A50285BI`

 ### FTDI USB to TTL cable and FTDI USB serial devices